lmschulte/iRNA-seq/README.md

 For the best results, iRNA-seq analysis should only be performed with total RNA-seq samples that have undergone rRNA depletion.
 These samples will have a higher quantity of intronic reads than samples that have undergone poly(A) selection for mRNA.

 Work within the iRNA directory.
 Download the SAM or BAM files to be analyzed to the iRNA directory (SAM or BAM files should be aligned to the genome you will be using).
+Files for alignments are available in the "Genomes" folder.

 $ perl iRNA_###.pl -a [ Condition A SAM/BAM files ] -b [ Condition B SAM/BAM files ] -group [ Grouping levels ] -g [Genome] -count [ exon, intron, gene or pol ] -p [ # processes ] -s [ 0 = unstranded (Default), 1 = stranded, 2 = reversely stranded ] -n [ name ] -dir [ directory to output results to ]